Project-Marduk/ProjectRepo/README.md

 - Be able to export diagrams to either PNG or SVG formats
 - Each of these functions should be provided by both the Web and Desktop UIs

-## What does this Project do?

 ## Why is this useful?

+Having a conveinient place to conceptualize both the look and flow state of the User Interface will provide software engineers the tools to do so efficiently.

-## How users can get started with the project
+## How users can get started with the project?

+At this point in time, the project is being developed.

-## Where users can get help with your project
+## Where users can get help with your project?

+User's will have to wait to use this software.
+However, they may direct any questions to Traae at bloxtraa@isu.edu at this time.

-## Who maintains and contributes to the project
+## Who maintains and contributes to the project?

+- Tyler Kelley
+- David Lindeman
+- Hyun Se Seo
+- Steven Yerka
+- Traae Bloxham